cotes2020/jekyll-theme-chirpy/_posts/SOC/PaloAltoNetwork/CortexXDR-Admin-Guid.md

    Mac
    Linux
    Android
- Windows operating systems from unsecure locations to gain control of a process.
+ Windows operating systems from insecure locations to gain control of a process.
                      DLL Security
 Prevents access to crucial DLL metadata from untrusted code locations.
            —
     —
    —
    Dylib Hijacking
-Prevents Dylib-hijacking attacks where the attacker attempts to load dynamic libraries on Mac operating systems from unsecure locations to gain control of a process.
+Prevents Dylib-hijacking attacks where the attacker attempts to load dynamic libraries on Mac operating systems from insecure locations to gain control of a process.
       —
          —
    —